-- The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 25 EFRAG has considered whether the Amendments result in transactions that are: - (a) economically similar being accounted for differently; or - (b) transactions that are economically different being accounted for as if they are similar. - As noted in the section on relevance, there is diversity in practice in the application of the requirements of IFRS 9/IAS 39 and IAS 28 to long-term interests.
-In particular, the feedback from the outreach activities of the IFRS IC indicated that diverse reporting methods are applied to long-term interests and that the issue is widespread.
-Although this is not a new issue, its impact is likely to be more significant following the transition to the expected credit loss model under IFRS 9.
-EFRAG considers that the Amendments clarify the appropriate treatment and, thus, contribute to comparability of the resulting information. - 27 EFRAG considers that information will be more comparable if financial instruments with similar terms and conditions are recognised and measured on the same basis.
-That is, the application of IFRS 9 to long-term interests will provide comparable information when the long-term interests are compared to other financial instruments. - 28 EFRAG considers that long-term interests do not have the same risk profile as equity interests, and thus they are not economically similar.
-Under IAS 1 Presentation of Financial Statements, long-term interests are disclosed separately from the equity-accounted investment to which they relate. - 29 EFRAG assessed that the transition reliefs provided are not expected to result in a significant loss of information and are substantiated on cost/benefit grounds.
-The transition reliefs provided are consistent with the transition requirements in IFRS 9,

-- which have been assessed as providing comparable information in EFRAG's endorsement advice on IFRS 9. - The Amendments address existing divergence in respect of accounting for long-term interests.
+- 18 The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 19 EFRAG has considered whether the Amendments result in transactions that are: - (a) economically similar being accounted for differently; or - (b) transactions that are economically different being accounted for as if they are similar. - 20 As noted in the section on relevance, there is diversity in practice in the application of the requirements of IFRS 9/IAS 39 and IAS 28 to long-term interests.
+The feedback from the outreach activities of the IFRS IC indicated that diverse reporting methods are applied to long-term interests and that this diversity is widespread.
+Although this is not a new issue, its impact is likely to be more significant following the transition from the incurred loss approach under IAS 39 to the expected credit loss model under IFRS 9.
+EFRAG considers that the Amendments clarify the appropriate treatment and, thus, contribute to comparability of the resulting information. - 21 EFRAG considers that information will be more comparable if financial instruments with similar terms and conditions are recognised and measured on the same basis.
+That is, the application of IFRS 9 to long-term interests will provide comparable information when the long-term interests are compared to other financial instruments. - 22 EFRAG considers that long-term interests do not have the same risk profile as equity interests, and thus they are not economically similar.
+Under IAS 1 Presentation of Financial Statements, long-term interests are disclosed separately from the equity-accounted investment to which they relate. - 23 EFRAG assesses that the transition reliefs provided are not expected to result in a significant loss of information and are substantiated on cost/benefit grounds.
+The transition reliefs provided are consistent with the transition requirements in IFRS 9, which have been assessed as providing comparable information in EFRAG's endorsement advice on IFRS 9. - 24 The Amendments address existing divergence in respect of accounting for long-term interests.
 This will bring consistency in accounting for such interests, and therefore will increase comparability between entities.
 Therefore, EFRAG's overall assessment is that the Amendments satisfy the comparability criterion.